RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 -  **Paid-In Minimum Capital:** The minimum amount of money the entrepreneur must have is deposits in the bank for the business registration process to be completed.
 -  **Income Level:** This represents the income levels of each country's economy.
 This indicator is divided into low, lower-middle, upper-middle, and high, based on a country's gross national income (GNI) per person.

-We will use **Google Sheets** to explore which of these indicators are most important to start a new business in each economy's largest businesscity.
+We will use **Google Sheets** to explore which of these indicators are most important to start a new business in each economy's largest cities.
 So now, import the data set that you downloaded earlier, starting a business, into Google Sheets.

 .. mchoice:: dat_sab1